-The longer humanity is on the Internet, the more data we have about the species.
-In fact, humans have more data on themselves than ever before because of the internet.
+The longer humanity is online, the more data we have about the species.
+Humans have more data on themselves than ever before because of the internet.

-The natural progression for this data is the use of artificial intelligence.
-Because of social media, search, and retail, we know more about what humans do, question and buy.
+The natural progression for this data is the use of artificial intelligence (AI).
+Because of social media, search, and retail, we know more about what humans do, question, and buy.
 With this massive amount of data, it was only a matter of time before we attempted to create artificial intelligence to learn from the data.

 This is especially true in marketing.